 • Concentration in Teaching (certification Pre-K through Grade 2)

 • Concentration in Community Programs

+Concentration in Birth to Three

 Fifth-Year Master’s Program Option

 Applicants to this program will have the option of applying to the fifth-year master’s program in early childhood special education, which will fulfill the requirements for Early Childhood Special Education Certification.

+Concentration in Teaching

+Admission Requirements

+Admission requires the successful completion of FYW 100 or FYW 100P (with a B or better), PSYC 110 (with a C or better), and ECED 290, SPED 300, and FNED 346 (with a B- or better), completion of community service learning requirement and an overall GPA of 2.75.
+Candidates are also required to submit current valid BCIs at various times throughout the program in order to participate in practicum experiences.

 Retention Requirements

 1. A minimum overall GPA of 2.75 each semester.